 The Computing Research Association (or CRA) has been involved in shaping public policy of relevance to computing research for more than two decades.
 More recently the CRA Government Affairs program has enhanced its efforts to help the members of the computing research community contribute to the public debate knowledgeably and effectively.

-Posts in the Computing Community Consortium (CCC) category.
+Posts categorized under: Computing Community Consortium (CCC)

 We’re entering the final stretch for submitting nominations and applications for the 2015 Leadership in Science Policy workshop.
 The deadline is this Friday, January 23rd; we’ll be letting those who are selected know by February 2nd.
 If you know of someone who meets the qualifications and you would like to nominate them, or if you […]